Meet the HV Holtzbrinck Ventures Funds’ Advisory Team.

 Andreas studied Law at Trier, Uppsala (Sweden), Berlin and Heidelberg.

 Martina has been with Holtzbrinck Ventures since its foundation in 2000.
-She does usability checks and is in charge of IT.
+She is in charge of IT and does usability checks.

 She was also employed as QA manager at Audible GmbH from 2004 to 2009.
 In 2009 she assisted the Steereo product management and was responsible for quality assurance until the company’s acquisition by Simfy.